Tatiana Alves dos Santos

-Tatiana Alves dos Santos (born June 19, 1978 in Belo Horizonte) is a Brazilian volleyball player.
+Tatiana Alves dos Santos (born June 19, 1978) is a Brazilian volleyball player.
 She is 183 cm.
 She played for Blumenau (Furb), Lupo Nautico, Farça Olimpica, Zaon, sparta(Bh) Vassauras (RJ) in Brazil, Zarechie Odintsova in Russia, Beşiktaş J.K., Fenerbahçe Acıbadem and VakıfBank Güneş Sigorta in Turkey and JT Marvelous in Japan.
 Now, she currently plays for Omsk in Russia.